 Aces and eights.
 The infamous dead man’s hand.

-How did this famous hand get its name, and subsequently make its way into popular culture?
-Listen up for a very interesting history lesson.
+How did this famous hand get its name and, subsequently, make its way into popular culture?
+Here’s a very interesting history lesson that answers the question, “Why is the dead man’s hand aces and eights?“

 The story goes that a very inebriated McCall—who had introduced himself as Bill Sutherland—was playing poker with Hickok the previous evening and losing heavily.
 Hickok encouraged McCall to stop for the night until he could settle up, and Hickok gave him some money for food.

 When the insulted McCall entered the saloon the next day, he walked up behind Hickok—who was begrudgingly sitting with his back to the door as another player, Charlie Rich, wouldn’t change seats with him—and shouted, “Damn you!
 Take that!” and proceeded to shoot Hickok in the back of the head with his Colt Model 1873 .45 caliber revolver.
 Hickok died instantly.
-McCall was executed for murder 7 months later.
+The state executed McCall for murder seven months later.

-Although there is some doubt about the actual dead man’s hand’s 5th card, the consensus was—and remains—that Hickok did, in fact, hold a pair of aces and a pair of eights, and thus the “dead man’s hand” was born.
+Although there is some doubt about the actual dead man’s hand’s fifth card, the consensus was—and remains—that Hickok died holding two pair of aces and eights.
+Voila, the dead man’s hand was born.

 The earliest reference occurred in 1886 when the dead man’s hand was described as a full house, jacks over tens.
 According to Historically Speaking: